 If you have ever tried solving a Classification task using a Machine

-Learning (ML) algorithm, you might have heard of a well-known Precision
+Learning (ML) algorithm, you might have heard of the popular Accuracy

 score ML metric.
 On this page, we will: